 - (a) Street Network.
 A network of interconnected streets providing both external and internal connectivity is required for all types of new development.
-This network can be constructed with either public streets or private streets as allowed under 20-25(a).
-The following uses are exempt from the street network requirements:

-- (1) Schools

-- (2) Public Parks

-- (3) Places of Worship

-- (4) Cemeteries

-- (b) External Connectivity

-- (1) Existing Street Stubs
+This network can be constructed with either public streets or private streets as allowed under 20-25.
+The following uses are exempt from the street network requirements: - (1) Schools - (2) Parks - (3) Places of Worship - (4) Cemeteries - (b) External Connectivity - (1) Existing Street Stubs - a.

-- a.
 Extend any existing adjacent street stubs into the development on its proper projection - b.
 Extend any existing adjacent paper street stub into the development where the city commits to construct the paper portion of the street no later than the time of permit approval. - c.
-Complete any existing adjacent half street located along any property line.

-(2) Additional new local streets shall be required as follows:

-a.
-Measure the width of each property boundary and divide by the appropriate preferred spacing from the following table to determine the overall number of blocks required along that boundary.
+Complete any existing adjacent half street located along any property line. - (2) Additional new local streets shall be required as follows: - a.
+Measure the length of each property boundary and divide by the appropriate preferred block length spacing from Table 1 "Preferred Street Spacing", to determine the overall number of blocks required along that boundary.
 Round down to the nearest whole number where a fractional number results.
 This is the required number of block faces along that boundary.
-Where the result is less than 2, but the boundary exceeds the maximum block length, one street is required.
-Where an odd-shaped parcel has a series of boundary segments shorter than the preferred length, but separate blocks would be required if the site is measured across, as opposed to along the boundary segments, then a local street shall be required.
-Where extension of non-local and adjacent local streets creates a street network that meets the required number of blocks, no additional new streets are required.
+Where the result is less than 2, but the boundary exceeds the maximum block length (Table 2 "Maximum Street Spacing"), one street is required.

+Where an odd-shaped parcel has a series of boundary segments shorter than the preferred block length, but separate blocks would be required if the site is measured across, (as opposed to along the boundary segments), then a local street shall be required.
+Where the extension of non-local and adjacent local streets creates a street network that meets the required number of blocks, no additional new streets are required.
 If the distance from the nearest adjacent street to the parcel boundary exceeds the maximum block length, then a street may be required.